MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/answer-prompts.md

 ---
-title: Answer Prompts
+title: Answer prompts
 description: The workflow to answer prompts.
 ---

-## Workflow Sample: Answer Prompts
+## Workflow sample: Answer prompts

 Here is a workflow sample for using REST APIs to answer prompts: